Design of quantum optical experiments with logic artificial intelligence: Logic and SAT

+where $(0,0,0,0)$ represents the inherited vertex coloring (all photons are in mode 0).
+If only one of the edges in these PMs is False, that PM does not exist.

 We require that at least one PM exist for each vertex coloring that appears in the target state.
-Thus, the collection of clauses that encode this logical statement becomes

-where $\mathcal{M}$ is the set of PM with $c$ vertex coloring and $B_{c}$ is False only if all PMs are False, and True otherwise.
-As required, we need at least one PM with vertex coloring $c$ to generate the state with that coloring.
-In total, we need that this property is fulfilled for each of the vertex colorings that appear in the target state that we want to generate.
-Thus, the total logical clause for the target state elements becomes

-where $\mathcal{C}$ is the set of vertex coloring that appear in the target state and $\mathcal{M}_{c}$ are the set of PM for each of these colorings.

-An example is shown in Fig.\ref{fig:logic_example}a.
+Following the previous example, if the state $|0000\rangle$ appears in the target state, then at least one of the previous PMs must be True:

+The above clause evaluates to True if at least one of the subclauses $b$ is True.

+If there are other basis elements in the target state, then all clauses of the form of $B$ must evaluate to True.
+An example is shown in the top part of Fig.\ref{fig:logic_example}.
 The target state is the GHZ state of $n=4$ and $d=2$.
 There are two vertex colorings in the target state, the one corresponding to the $|0000\rangle$ basis element and the $|1111\rangle$ element, where the $|0\rangle$ and $|1\rangle$ states are represented in red and blue colors, respectively.
-Each PM is composed by two edges and there are three possible combinations: $\{(a,b),(c,d)\}$, $\{(a,c),(b,d)\}$ and $\{(a,d),(b,c)\}$.
+Each PM is composed by two edges and, assuming the full-connected graph, there are three possible combinations: $\{(a,b),(c,d)\}$, $\{(a,c),(b,d)\}$ and $\{(a,d),(b,c)\}$.
 Since we want to generate a monocolored basis state, all edges have the same color on both ends.
-To obtain the two basis elements, at least one of the blue PM and one of the red PM has to evaluate to True, i.e., all of their edges must be True.
+To obtain the two basis elements, at least one of the blue PMs and one of the red PMs have to evaluate to True.
+This is represented with the clause

-On the other hand, the remaining vertex colorings that do not appear in the target state must be False.
+The remaining vertex colorings that do not appear in the target state must be False.
 However, as we mentioned before, the existence of more than one PM with a given coloring might be possible since there could induce a cancellation between the weighted PMs.
-The logic encoding that we propose can not encode these cancellations, but we can include extreme cases independent of the weight values.
-We can have all PMs of a particular coloring and still obtain a cancellation between them, but if all PM except one does not exist (they are False), the remaining one can not exist either (should be False as well) because it can not be canceled with anyone else.
-We encode this logical statement in the following way:
+The logic encoding that we propose cannot encode these cancellations, but we can include extreme cases independent of the weight values.
+We can have all PMs of a particular coloring and still obtain a cancellation between them, but if all PMs except one do not exist (they are False), the remaining one cannot exist either (should be False as well) because it cannot be canceled with anyone else.